 Fans vote Steelers' Immaculate Reception NFL's best moment

-Fans vote Steelers' Immaculate Reception NFL's best momentSan Francisco 49ers fan Vic Claveau arrives before the NFL Super Bowl 54 football game between the San Francisco 49ers and Kansas City Chiefs Sunday, Feb.
+49ers Chiefs Super Bowl FootballArmed Forces veterans participate during the coin toss before the NFL Super Bowl 54 football game Sunday, Feb.
 2, 2020, in Miami Gardens, Fla.
-(AP Photo/Seth Wenig)
+(AP Photo/Morry Gash)

 The NFL announced the results of fan voting Sunday before the Super Bowl, choosing the pass from Terry Bradshaw that Franco Harris scooped up at Three Rivers Stadium and took for a 60-yard touchdown in a 13-7 win over the Raiders in an AFC divisional game in December 1972.